uesp/uesp-esoapps/EsoExtractData/EsoExtractData/ReadMe.txt

  			- Text column must be quoted to preserve commas in texts.
  			- Resulting LANG file will be larger than the original due to duplicate texts not being merged.

+    esoextractdata -x en.csv -p
+	    Convert a PO compatible CSV file into a LANG file.